piyushagarwal08/JU-Notes/Azure.md

     2. D-Series: offers faster CPUs and local Hyper-V host SSD (temporary disk)
     3. Dv2 series: provides VMs with configuration up to 448 GB of RAM and 64 data disks.
 CPU is 35% faster than D-series
     4. DS, DSv2, and GS series: Support for Premium Storage (SSD for operating system and data disks)
+* Various VM Sizes that can cater to every kind of requirement:
+    1. General Purpose: Ideal for testing and development.
+(DSV2,Dv2,DS,D,Av2,A0-7)
+    2. Compute Optimized: recommended for medium traffic web servers and network appliances.
+(Fs,F)
+    3. Memory Optimized: Used for relational DB servers, medium to large caches, and for in-memory analytics.
+(GS,G,DSv2,DS)
+    4. Storage Optimized: Used for Big Data, SQL, and NoSQL databases.
+(LS)
+    5. GPU: Ideal for heavy graphic rendering and video editing.
+(NV,NC)
+    6. High Performance Compute: Optimal for high-throughput network interfaces (RDMA).
+(H,A8-11)
+* Azure Virtual Machines follow ```Infrastructure as a Service (IaaS)``` model and lets you create VMs in the cloud.
+* VM's are provisioned with:
+    1. Storage
+    2. Compute
+    3. Networking Capabilities
+    4. Operating System
+* You can attach multiple network interface cards (NICs) to each of your VMs.
+* Multiple NICs are used for many network visual appliances and WAN Optimization solutions, as it provides high network traffic management capability, including isolation of traffic between a front-end NIC and back-end NIC(s).
+* Once deployed, a VM with single NIC cannot be configured with multi NICs (and vice-versa) without deleting and re-creating it.

 ## Azure VM Components
 ### Disks